 Additional Costs for Preceptorship

-Most preceptors realize adequate exchange with an apprentice via assistance with the practice and honorarium from NMI.
+Most preceptors realize adequate exchange with an apprentice via assistance with the practice.
 However, it is possible that a preceptor will charge a student additional fees.
-Students are responsible for this as a separate agreement; NMI limits honorarium to preceptors as described above.
-If a preceptor requires additional fees, that independent agreement with the student disqualifies the preceptor from receiving preceptor honorarium amounts from NMI.
+Students are responsible for this as a separate agreement with the preceptor.